heilaaks/snippy/docs/dev/SCRIBBLING.md

        I/O operation on closed file.
 Why?
 The case seems to work so this is caplog or capsys issue?
 Investigate more.

+    ERROR HANDLING

+    1. Fail opereration from the first failure

+       The operations will flow from the beginning to end and there are no intermediate exists or shortcust.
+But the error handling must be made simple in order to keep the implemenrtation size in control.
+The target is not to try to recover all possible errors but fail the operation as soon as the first failure is detected by setting an error cause.

+       For example if the search category (scat) parameter is failty for one category, it will fail the whole setting of internal configuration for scat configuration.
+This for example results empty tuple for the scat that minimizes the search results.

     TIME STAMPS

     1. Rules to update time stamps